Rupert Sheldrake: Early life and education

 I went through the standard scientific atheist phase when I was about 14 ...
 I bought into that package deal of science equals atheism.
 I was the only boy at my high Anglican boarding school who refused to get confirmed.

-In the nine-month period prior to starting college, Sheldrake worked at the Parke-Davis pharmacology research lab in London, an experience he described as formative due to the required destruction of lab animals which he found deeply unsettling.
+In the nine-month period before starting college, Sheldrake worked at the Parke-Davis pharmacology research lab in London, an experience he described as formative due to the required destruction of lab animals, which he found deeply unsettling.
 At Clare College, Cambridge, Sheldrake studied biology and biochemistry.
-In 1964, he was awarded a fellowship to study philosophy and history of science at Harvard University.
-After a year at Harvard, he returned to Cambridge where he earned a PhD in biochemistry for his work in plant development and plant hormones.
+In 1964, he was awarded a fellowship to study the philosophy and history of science at Harvard University.
+After a year at Harvard, he returned to Cambridge, where he earned a PhD in biochemistry in 1968 for his work in plant development and plant hormones.

 Career

 After obtaining his PhD, Sheldrake became a fellow of Clare College, working in biochemistry and cell biology with funding from the Royal Society Rosenheim Research Fellowship.
 He investigated auxins, a class of plant hormone that plays a role in plant vascular cell differentiation.
 Sheldrake and Philip Rubery developed the chemiosmotic model of polar auxin transport.